BSharp94/severless-decoupledNN/README.md

 ## Files
 * main.py - normal alexnet implementation of mnist dataset run over 10 epochs
-* main2.py - Delayed Gradient updates added to alexnet implementation of mnist dataset run over 10 epochs
+* main2.py - pytorch implementation of alexnet.
+We need to puse pytorch due to its use of dynamic computational graphs

 ## Current Results

-Control
+main.py

     - 99.0814% test accuracy over 10 epochs